-steps.
-Block 1: Establishing a positive climate for learning Block 7: Embedding a positive climate for learning Block 2: How pupils learn: memory & cognition Block 8: How pupils learn: making it stick Block 3: Developing effective classroom practice: teaching & adapting Block 9: Enhancing classroom practice: grouping & tailoring Block 4: The importance of subject & curriculum knowledge Block 10: Revisiting the importance of subject & curriculum knowledge

-Block 5: Assessment, feedback & questioning Block 11: Deepening assessment, feedback & questioning Block 6: A people profession Block 12: Continuing your professional development
+Block 1: Establishing a positive climate for learning Block 7: Embedding a positive climate for learning Block 2: How pupils learn: memory & cognition Block 8: How pupils learn: making it stick Block 3: Developing effective classroom practice: teaching & adapting Block 9: Enhancing classroom practice: grouping & tailoring Block 4: The importance of subject & curriculum knowledge Block 10: Revisiting the importance of subject & curriculum knowledge Block 5: Assessment, feedback & questioning Block 11: Deepening assessment, feedback & questioning Block 6: A people profession Block 12: Continuing your professional development

 Our sequence is designed based on best practice of interweaving and spaced practice for knowledge retention and recall.
 Each Block in Year 1 is revisited and developed in Year 2.
-This gives ECTs the opportunity to build on the learning from Year 1 as well as identify and recognise, through their mentor's support, the extent to which they have mastered each aspect.
-Together with their ECT, mentors will celebrate their successes, recognise areas of expertise, and identify further areas and opportunities for their development.
+This gives ECTs the opportunity to build on the learning from Year 1 as well as identify and recognise, through your support, the extent to which they have mastered each aspect.
+Together with your ECT, you will celebrate their successes, recognise areas of expertise, and identify further areas and opportunities for their development.

-8.4 How will the programme materials work for Early Career Teachers?
+7.4 How will the programme materials work for Early Career Teachers?

 These materials are designed to work for all Early Career Teachers regardless of subject, phase, or context.
 Exemplars have been drawn from a wide range of specialisms and phases and chosen specifically for their relatability.
-Even if ECTs do not teach pupils at the particular stage the example refers to, the point being demonstrated will still be relevant.
-Mentors' own training will support them to adapt the sessions to meet their ECT's particular needs and contextualise examples and research for the ECT's phase or subject.
+Even if your ECT does not teach pupils at the particular stage the example refers to, the point being demonstrated will still be relevant.
+Your own training will support you to adapt the sessions to meet your ECT's particular needs and contextualise examples and research for their phase or subject.